-- Almond butter- natural almond butter is best, it has no added sugar
+- Natural almond butter is best, it has no added sugar.

-- Old fashioned oats- you can also use oat flour
+- Old fashioned oats or oat flour is a must.

-- Almond butter- peanut butter would be just as delicious!
+- Instead of almond butter, peanut butter would be just as delicious!

-- Dark chocolate- white chocolate would be a fun twist.
+- White chocolate would be a fun twist, almond white chocolate is divine.

-- Cinnamon- cardamon would be a sophisticated touch (I'd do less)
+- Cardamon would be a sophisticated touch (I'd do less)

 This recipe has not been tested with other substitutions.
 These are just suggestions.

 Line a 9X5 baking loaf pan with parchment paper making sure the paper goes up and over the sides of the baking pan.

 Hint: Drizzle with chocolate and sprinkle with sea salt to make them look extra pretty!

-- Put the dipped bars on wax or parchment paper for easy removal
+- Place the dipped bars on wax or parchment paper for easy removal.

 Refrigerator: Store the dark chocolate almond butter bars in an airtight container in the refrigerator for up to one week.

-Freezer: Keep in an airtight container in the freezer for up to 2 months.
+Freezer: Keep the chocolate almond bars in an airtight container in the freezer for up to 2 months.
 Defrost on the counter for one hour before eating.